Enneagram Types in a Nutshell – Which Are You?

 As always, thank you for being here and sharing the articles you appreciate most.
 Be sure to subscribe to future posts below.
 If you have questions or suggestions, leave a comment or drop a note.
 My mind and inbox are always open.

-I have good news and bad news.
-The bad news is almost all perfumes we see advertised contain toxic ingredients.
-The good news is, I found a clean fragrance perfume that is as good for you as it smells.
-And its founder is an actress you most likely know and love.
-Every...
+I have good news and bad news about perfumes.
+The bad news is that almost all the fragrances advertised today contain toxic ingredients.
+The good news is that I found a clean fragrance that smells as good as it is for you, and it was founded by an actress you most...